TrossenRobotics/interbotix_xsarms_docs/_sources/python_ros_interface.rst

         is to be solved for.

     T_sy
-        The transform from the :term:`Body Frame` to a virtual frame with the exact same x, y, z, roll, and pitch as the :term:`Space Frame`.
+        The transform from the :term:`Space Frame` to a virtual frame with the exact same x, y, z, roll, and pitch as the :term:`Space Frame`.
 However, it contains the 'yaw' of the :term:`Body Frame`.
 Thus, if the end-effector is located at xyz = [0.2, 0.2, 0.2] with respect to the :term:`Space Frame`, this converts to xyz = [0.2828, 0, 0.2] with respect to